How many MEPs?

 With the departure of the 73 British members, this reduction would leave room for possible future enlargements of the European Union.

 Of the 73 seats vacated by the UK leaving the EU, 27 seats will be re-allocated to better reflect the principle of degressive proportionality.
-For member states granted additional seats in the new composition and 9th legislature of the EP, these seats would only become available after the UK’s departure.
+For Member States granted additional seats in the new composition and the 9th legislature of the EP, these seats would become available after the UK.s departure.

 The 27 seats will be distributed to France (+5), Spain (+5), Italy (+3), Netherlands (+3), Ireland (+2), Sweden (+1), Austria (+1), Denmark (+1), Finland (+1), Slovakia (+1), Croatia (+1), Estonia (+1), Poland (+1) and Romania (+1).
 No member state will lose any seats.

 The proposal ensures that seats are distributed in an "objective, fair, durable and transparent way".
 In line with the Treaty on European Union,, the new distribution of seats respects the principle of "degressive proportionality", whereby larger member states have less seats than smaller ones in relation to their population; MEPs from larger member states represent more citizens than those from smaller ones.